Crypto-Playground/crypto-playground/penny/README.md

 Sure.
 I've deployed the front-end here: (XXX TODO where did I deploy it?)

-You can also run it locally:
+You can also run it locally.
+From the `penny/` directory:

 ```
+# Run the tests to make sure there's a sane environment
+npm run test:penny

 # Run a local blockchain
 npx hardhat node